tamzid958/tamzid958/README.md

 ### 👋 Hi there

 ```
 I am Tamzid Ahmed.
-Backend developer with over two year of successful experience in C#, Java,
+Backend developer with over two years of successful experience
-Javascript and Python, recognized consistently for performance excellence and contributions
+in C#, Java, Javascript, and Python are recognized consistently for performance
-to success in the Cor[orate industry and OSS development.
-Strengths in C# and PHP backed by
+excellence and contributions to success in the Corporate industry and OSS development.
-training in Computer Science and Engineering and self-learned.
+Strengths in C# and PHP backed by training in Computer Science and Engineering and
+self-learned.
 ```

 [![Tamzid Ahmed's GitHub stats](https://github-readme-stats.vercel.app/api?username=tamzid958&show_icons=true&theme=radical)](https://github.com/tamzid958)